vmware/dod-compliance-and-automation/content/en/docs/Tutorials/Cloud Foundation 9.x/Appliances/Operations for Networks/audit9-opsnet.md

 * Commands are being run from a Linux machine.
 Windows will also work but paths and commands may need to be adjusted from the examples.
 * The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
 * CINC Auditor is used in lieu of InSpec.
 If InSpec is used replace `cinc-auditor` with `inspec` when running commands.
+* The `canonical-ubuntu-22.04-lts-stig-baseline` profile has been staged under the same parent folder as this `vmware-cloud-foundation-operations-networks-stig-baseline` profile.

 ## Auditing Operations for Networks Appliance Rules
 Auditing the Operations for Networks appliance is done over SSH which must be enabled for the scan.